erew70/UnbanMII-PRETENDO/Readme.md

 # SO WHAT??!?!!?
 INFO ISNT GONNA TELL ME HOW TO UNBAN IT?!?!?!
 Lmao just rewrite everything using charles proxy and replace your values with the new ones.
-If your using pablos citra use proxifier to get it to use your proxy and turn off access control
+If your using pablos citra use proxifier to get it to use your proxy and turn off access control in charles, if you havent already you can now install pretendo with luma3ds patches and enable these modules:

+* Online play: FRD

+* PNID Linking: FRD, SSL, NIM, ACT, BOSS, CECD, DLP (HTTP causes issues so dont enable it)